Professional supervision and consultation

 Supervision Conference UK 2020

-The national supervision conference organised by Severn Talking Therapy was due to be held in Birmingham on 28 March with the theme 'Supervision on the Edge: World in Crisis, World in Trauma'.
-Because of the epidemic, it's been postponed to 27 February 2021.
+This year's national supervision conference organised by Severn Talking Therapy was due to be held in Birmingham on 28 March with the theme 'Supervision on the Edge: World in Crisis, World in Trauma'.
+Due to the epidemic, it's been postponed to 27 February 2021.

-As part of this conference, I'm developing a workshop on 'Feeling Edgy: Free Speech in Supervision' about the effects of political correctness and self-censorship in supervisory dialogue.
-If you'd like to take part in my research project on this subject, please email me for a questionnaire.
+As part of this conference, I'm presenting a workshop on 'Feeling Edgy: Free Speech in Supervision' about the effects of political correctness and self-censorship in supervisory dialogue.
+If you'd like to take part in my research project on this subject, please email me now for a questionnaire.